Stryker (DJ): Biography

 Stryker has a handful of quirks, such as being able to spell and pronounce people's names backwards on the fly and formulate palindromes, as well as being mildly mysophobic.
 He revealed during several interviews that he was born with a tail, a benign protrusion of his coccyx (tail bone) from his lower back.

 On April 22, 2009, Stryker announced his departure from Loveline per Westwood One.
 Ann Wilkins-Ingold briefly explained on the air that Stryker would be greatly missed, and the decision was solely based on Westwood One's unfortunate need to tighten its financial belt.
 Stryker was sad to leave, but upbeat during his announcement.
 He mentioned he would be back from time to time (as Westwood One has invited him to guest host periodically in the future).
 Stryker signed off officially at 10:56 p.m.
 Pacific Standard Time on April 22, 2009.

-Stryker was on the air on KAMP-FM 97.1 AMP Radio 3-7 p.m. weekdays.
+Stryker was on the air on KAMP-FM/97.1 from 3-7 p.m. weekdays.
 However, it was announced on February 26, 2010 that Stryker would return to his former position at KROQ-FM as the afternoon drive host on March 1, 2010.

 On April 16, 2014 Stryker was a guest star on the webseries Talking Marriage with Ryan Bailey.

 On March 18, 2020, Stryker and co-host Kevin Klein moved to mornings on KROQ replacing Kevin Ryder and the former morning show.
 Ryder was one half of the famed Kevin and Bean show that had been on the station since 1990.
 The Stryker & Kelin show also aired on KITS in San Francisco, KVIL in Dallas, and KRBZ in Kansas City.

 On June 9, 2021, Stryker announced he would exit the KROQ morning show but would still be available for fill-in work.

 On February 1, 2022, Stryker began co-hosting the afternoon show with Chris Booker at "ALT 98.7" KYSR in Los Angeles.